bergermatheus/CoppeliaSim_Mat_Py/README.md

 3. Python Folder:

     Contains the Class to comunicate with CoppeliaSim and Python.
-The main file is CoppeliaSimClass.py (Contructor Class).
+The main file is CoppeliaSimClass.py (Constructor Class).

 ## TO-DO